Data-Mechanics/course-2019-spr-proj/kgrewal_shin2/README.md

 Our end result is an interactive web application where you are able to first select one of all the neighborhoods in Boston and see a list of the streets that are good candidates for renaming within each neighborhood.
 Then, you are able to locate them and view them on the map to visualize and assess the possibility of this street being renamed.
+See instructions at the beginning of readme to run this application.